geocraft31/youtube-watcher/README.md

 # Terminal Music

 Simple CLI to add the functionaly of playing music to the terminal from youtube.
-Using `node js` and the `play-dl` library to
+Using `node js` and the `play-dl` library to get video's audio.

 ## Requisites: